 American Academy of Ophthalmology

-- Waives Mid-Year Forum registration fee ($200) for program participants;
+- Waives Mid-Year Forum registration fee ($225) for program participants

-- Provides a special onsite briefing/reception for program participants with Academy, state and subspecialty society leaders;
+- Provides a special onsite briefing/reception for program participants with Academy, state and subspecialty/specialized interest society leaders

-- Provides mentors for Advocacy Ambassadors’ visits with members of Congress;
+- Ensures Advocacy Ambassadors’ visits with members of Congress include seasoned advocates

-- Provides a dedicated post-Hill visits debrief session for program participants to share Congressional Advocacy Day experiences and ask questions of Academy and society leaders;
+- Provides a dedicated Capitol Hill wrap-up session for program participants to share Congressional Advocacy Day experiences and ask questions of Academy and society advocacy leaders

 Participating State, Subspecialty and Specialized Interest Societies

 - Sponsors the travel expenses to the Mid-Year Forum for Advocacy Ambassadors selected to attend.
-State, subspecialty and specialized interest societies each determine: a) their willingness to participate; and, b) their level of financial support;
+State, subspecialty and specialized interest societies each determines their willingness to participate and their level of financial support.

 Participating Training Programs

-"The L.E.A.P.
+• "The L.E.A.P.
 Forward session was outstanding.
-I walked away feeling incredibly inspired and with a new sense of purpose as I returned to my residency training program." -- 2016 Advocacy Ambassador
+I walked away feeling incredibly inspired and with a new sense of purpose as I returned to my residency training program."

-"Special thanks to the American Academy of Ophthalmology for allowing residents like myself to act as ambassadors; to the individual state ophthalmology societies that generously sponsored numerous residents so they could participate in Congressional Advocacy Day; to the home institutions who made it possible for residents and fellows to take time away from their hectic schedules; and finally to my ophthalmology program -- particularly our program director, and our chair, who made it possible for all of our residents to attend." -- 2015 Advocacy Ambassador
+• "Special thanks to the American Academy of Ophthalmology for allowing residents like myself to act as ambassadors; to the individual state ophthalmology societies that generously sponsored numerous residents so they could participate in Congressional Advocacy Day; to the home institutions who made it possible for residents and fellows to take time away from their hectic schedules; and finally to my ophthalmology program — particularly our program director and our chair who made it possible for all of our residents to attend."

 Contact Gail Schmidt, director of ophthalmic society relations.